rioualen/gene-regulation/README.md

 Here, we will show how to execute the [ChIP-seq workflow](https://github.com/rioualen/gene-regulation/blob/master/scripts/snakefiles/workflows/factor_workflow.py) `factor_workflow.py`.

 In the [example directory](https://github.com/rioualen/gene-regulation/blob/master/examples) you will find several case studies.
 We will use the `GSE20870` yeast study.
-It comes with three tab-delimited files:
+It comes with two tab-delimited files:

-* `merge.tab` contains the information for merging lanes;
 * `samples.tab` contains a description of each samples;
 * `design.tab` contains the samples to be compared.